pyladies/global-conference/src/content/docs/speakers/open_space.md

 Please keep in mind that we won't be approving any Open Spaces if they don't align with our Code of Conduct.

+## What Languages can you speak in the Open Space?

+PyLadiesCon is global & multilingual!
+We welcome Open Spaces in English, Español, Português, Deutsch, 日本語, 中文, and more.

 ## Where will the Open Spaces take place?